Foster Grandparents work with children and youth

-Every day in communities across Minnesota, Foster Grandparents share their time and talents, to positively impact the lives of children and youth while also improving their own quality of life.
+Since 1965, Foster Grandparent volunteers have shared their wisdom and experience with children and made impressions that have lasted a lifetime.
+Every day in communities across Minnesota, Foster Grandparents positively impact the lives of children and youth while also improving their own quality of life.

 Foster Grandparents serve youth in a wide variety of settings including public and private schools, Head Starts, shelters, day care centers and correctional institutions.
 From striving to prepare children for success in elementary school to mentoring incarcerated teenagers, Foster Grandparent volunteers make a difference in the lives of those they serve.